Alfresco/docs-alfresco/process-automation/latest/model/connectors/outlook.md

 ## Configuration

-### Outlook connector configuration parameters
+### Calendar connector configuration parameters

+The Calendar connector uses the Microsoft Teams credentials to connect with a Microsoft account.
-The configuration parameters for the Outlook connector are:
+The configuration parameters for the Calendar connector are:

 | Parameter | Description |
 |-----------|-------------|